Distinguishing Legendrian knots with trivial orientation-preserving symmetry group: Legendrian knots

 The topological meaning of~$\tb$ and~$r$ is as follows.
 Let~$v$ be a normal vector field to~$\xi$.
 Then~$\tb(K)$ is the linking number~$\lk(K,K')$, where~$K'$ is obtained from~$K$ by a small shift along~$v$.
 The rotation number~$r(K)$ is equal to the degree of the map~$K\rightarrow\mathbb S^1$ defined in a local parametrization~$(x(t),y(t),z(t))$ of~$K$ by~$(x,y,z)\mapsto(\dot x,\dot y)/\sqrt{\dot x^2+\dot y^2}$.

 If~$K$ is a Legendrian knot, then by \emph{the classical invariants of~$K$} one means the topological type of~$K$ together with~$\tb(K)$ and~$r(K)$.

-Sometimes the classical invariants determine the equivalence class of a Legendrian knot completely.
+Sometimes the classical invariants determine the equivalence class of a Legendrian knot completely (in which case the knot is said to be Legendrian simple).
 This occurs, for instance, when~$K$ is an unknot~\cite{EF1,EF2}, a figure eight knot, or a torus knot~\cite{etho2001}.
 But many examples of Legendrian non-simple knots are known.

 \begin{defi} Let~$K$, $K'$ be Legendrian knots.
 We say that~$K'$ is obtained from~$K$ by a \emph{positive stabilization} (respectively, \emph{negative stabilization}), and~$K$ is obtained from~$K'$ by a \emph{positive destabilization} (respectively, \emph{negative destabilization}), if there are Legendrian knots~$K''$, $K'''$ equivalent to~$K$ and~$K'$, respectively, such that the front projection of~$K'''$ is obtained from the front projection of~$K''$ by a local modification shown in Figure~\ref{stab-fig}(a) (respectively, Figure~\ref{stab-fig}(b)).